inaka/elvis/README.md

 ### Script

-Elvis can be turned into a script by executing `make escript`.
+`elvis` can be turned into a script by executing `make escript`.
 This will generate an `elvis` self-contained executable script, from which you can get help by typing `elvis help`.
 A list of available commands can be shown using the `--commands` option (i.e. `elvis --commands`).